murilo-cerone/amazon-dynamodb-labs/content/design-patterns/ex8streams/Step2.en.md

 +++

 We have pre-created the IAM role `DDBReplicationRole` that will be used as the [AWS Lambda Execution Role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html).
-This IAM role allows provides several permissions to the AWS Lambda function we will need to replicate data.
+This IAM role provides several permissions to the AWS Lambda function we will need to replicate data.

 Review the following policy which is attached to the IAM role `DDBReplicationRole`.
 ```json